stripe-archive/adding-sales-tax/README.md

 **Demo**

-See a [hosted version](https://cf6kr.sse.codesandbox.io/) of the demo or fork on [codesandbox.io](https://codesandbox.io/s/stripe-sample-sales-tax-cf6kr)
+See a [hosted version](https://cf6kr.sse.codesandbox.io/) of the sample or fork on [codesandbox.io](https://codesandbox.io/s/stripe-sample-sales-tax-cf6kr)

-The demo is running in test mode -- use `4242424242424242` as a test card number with any CVC + future expiration date.
+The hosted demo is running in test mode -- use `4242424242424242` as a test card number with any CVC + future expiration date.

 Use the `4000000000003220` test card number to trigger a 3D Secure challenge flow.